-- Clinicians may wish to consider using the patient information leaflets provided on the following websites: - National Electronic Library for Health: www.library.nhs.uk The information leaflets can be accessed in the "For Patients" section of the site and are filed in the Operations, tests and procedures section - NHS Direct and NHS Choices joint website: www.nhs.uk The information leaflets can be accessed in the Health A-Z section and then the Search by Subject link which takes you to the Operations, tests and procedures section - The individual service will provide their specific leaflets for the patients intended procedure or referral.
+- Clinicians may wish to consider using the patient information leaflets provided on the NHS website www.nhs.uk The information leaflets can be accessed in the Health A-Z section and then the Search by Subject for the relevant procedure or operation. - The individual BEMS clinical services will provide specific leaflets for the patients' intended procedure or referral.